 Does the idea of cleaning every inch of your home give you happy thoughts?
 If so, you’re going to love these deep cleaning house tips that will help you get the job done in cost-effective new ways.
-Expect to use some oldie but goodie favorites like baking soda and vinegar, but we’ve got new cleaning tips using soda and Kool-Aid.
+Expect to use some oldie but goodie favorites, like baking soda and vinegar, but we have new cleaning tips using soda and Kool-Aid, too.

 What is deep cleaning, you ask?
 It’s just giving some extra love to those areas of your house (and car) that you frequent the most.
 We’ll cover some of the best tips and cleaning hacks to get your space shining again.
 And you don’t need to wait until spring to start.

-As long as you’re planning what to freshen up, why not save some money and stock up on cheap cleaning supplies.
+As long as you’re planning to freshen things up, save some money and stock up on cheap cleaning supplies.
 Check out The Krazy Coupon Lady’s cleaning supply coupons page for details.
 We also highly recommend downloading The Krazy Coupon Lady app for money-saving deals sent to your phone.